What is Refractive Lens Extraction & Exchange?

 Although refractive lens exchange is considered safe for most patients, there are certain risks associated with any kind of procedure.
 You can discuss these risks, along with the benefits of this procedure, before deciding whether or not it is right for you.

-Limbal Relaxing Incision (LRI)
+What is Limbal Relaxing Incision (LRI)?

 Patients with astigmatism who are undergoing cataract surgery can choose to have limbal-relaxing incisions made to reduce their dependence on glasses for clear vision.
 Limbal-relaxing incisions are tiny incisions made around the edge of the cornea, called the limbus.
 These incisions “relax” the cornea’s steep curvature and improve the way the eye focuses light.
 Limbal-relaxing incisions have been shown to heal faster and cause fewer side effects than other astigmatic keratotomy (AK) procedures.